googlegenomics/getting-started-bigquery/README.md

 getting-started-bigquery
 ========================

 The repository contains examples of how to use BigQuery with genomics data.
-The code within each language-specific folder demonstrates the same query - a simple query upon Platinum Genomes.
+The code within each language-specific folder demonstrates the same set of queries upon the Platinum Genomes dataset.
 For more detail about this data see [Google Genomics Public Data](https://developers.google.com/genomics/datasets/platinum-genomes).

 Getting Started
 -------------------------------------